A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 The most computationally expensive step is the first step in (\ref{ADMM_eq1}), which involves minimizing an unconstrained strongly convex multivariate quadratic function.
 For such a problem, it is well known from mathematical optimization fundamentals, that a local minimizer is also a unique global minimizer.
 This unique global minimizer necessarily has $\nabla f\left(\tilde{\mathbf{a}}\right)=\mathbf{0}$, where $\nabla$ is the gradient operator.
 Given that this is a quadratic multivariate function, the gradient would result in a set of linear equations that has a unique solution.
 It is easy to show that the linear system that results is

 where $\mathbf{c}=-\mathbf{q}+\rho\left(\mathbf{x}^{k}-\bm{\mu}^{k}\right)$.
 The initialization of $\tilde{\mathbf{a}}^{0}$ is simply done by choosing a random point in the convex hull relaxation, $\mathbf{Co}~\mathcal{D}$, of the discrete lattice.
-Based on our experience with the numerical FTN signaling detection simulations, it turns out that running the algorithm more than once with different random initializations increases the chance of finding $\tilde{\mathbf{a}} \in \mathcal{D}$ with better quality solutions, and hence leads to better performance.
+Based on our experience with the numerical FTN signaling detection simulations, it turns out that running the algorithm more than once with different random initializations increases the chance of finding better quality solutions, and hence leads to better performance.
 The initial value of the multiplier vector $\bm{\mu}^{0}$ is set to $\mathbf{0}$.
-Moreover, as discussed in \cite{takapoui2020simple}, theoretical analysis and practical evidence suggest that the precision and convergence rate of first-order methods can be significantly improved by preconditioning the problem.
+Moreover, the discussions in \cite{takapoui2020simple} suggest that the precision and convergence rate of first-order methods can be significantly improved by preconditioning the problem.
 The preconditioning used in our detector simply divides $\tilde{\mathbf{G}}$ and $\mathbf{q}$ by the maximum singular value of $\tilde{\mathbf{G}}$.
 Finally it is worth mentioning that since the objective value need not decrease monotonically, it is critical to keep track of the best point found.
-The ADMMSE FTN detection algorithm is summarized in Algorithm \ref{ADMM}.
+The ADMMSE FTN detection algorithm is summarized in Algorithm \ref{ADMM}, {where $precondition\left(\right)$ and $factorize\left(\right)$ are the preconditioning and $LDL^{\top}$ factorization, respectively. $linsolve\left(\right)$ is the subroutine responsible for solving the linear system in (\ref{lin_sys}).}